Lighthouses of Abkhazia

 - * Gagrinskiy

 - Date unknown.
 Active; focal plane 87 m (285 ft); two white flashes every 5 s.
 21 m (69 ft) building topped by a square lantern room.
-A photo is available, but clouds obscure Google's satellite view.
+A photo is available, and Bing has a satellite view.
 The building appears to be a resort hotel; Gagra has been a resort town since the 1880s.
 Located about 25 km (15 mi) east of the Russian border.
 Site open, tower closed.
 Admiralty E5706; NGA 19172.